-Rehabilitation may be required at any point of the metastatic care pathway, from preparing for treatment through to palliative care.
-Issues that may need to be dealt with include managing cancerrelated fatigue, improving physical endurance, achieving independence in daily tasks, returning to work and ongoing adjustment to cancer and its sequels.
+Rehabilitation may be required at any point of the refractory or progressive disease care pathway, from preparing for treatment through to palliative care.
+Issues that may need to be dealt with include managing cancer-related fatigue, improving physical endurance, achieving independence in daily tasks, returning to work and ongoing adjustment to cancer and its consequences.